 Bo was rolling on the ground just five feet from the house, struggling with a large beaver.
 Bo’s kennel brother, Zeke, stood by watching.
 With no shoes on to make kicking an option, Jeff grabbed Bo’s foot and pulled him off.
-The beaver, teeth clicking and showing no fear, faked a charge at the dog then lunged at Jeff, too.
+Teeth clicking and showing no fear, the beaver faked a charge at the dog then lunged at Jeff, too.
 Jeff led Bo around to the side of the house, yelling for Zeke.
 Zeke just stood there.
 Then Jeff saw that Zeke’s legs were covered with blood.
 When Jeff grabbed him, pulling his head down some, blood gushed out of the dog’s throat—the blood on his legs had come from a severed artery in his neck.

-Two year old beavers, however, leave their family groups to find their own territory and a mate, often traveling by land or water for miles.
+Two year old beavers, however, leave their family groups to find their own territory and a mate, often traveling for miles by land or water.
 That makes them the most likely ones hunters and dogs might run into away from a large water source.
-Beavers are most active at night, but can be found during the day, especially at dusk or dawn.
-Rabies could cause a beaver to attack, but, as Kimberly pointed out, rabies in beavers is rare.
+Beavers are most active at night, but can be found during the day especially around dusk or dawn.
+Rabies could cause a beaver to attack.
+Yet as Kimberly pointed out, rabies in beavers is rare.
 When frightened, a beaver will hiss or make blowing sounds—a warning that could precede an attack.
 Beavers will also slap their broad, flat tails on the surface of the water as a warning to predators or other beavers.
-On land, facing an perceived threat, beavers will rear up on their hind legs while hissing or growling, then lunge forward to bite.
+Facing a perceived threat on land, beavers will rear up on their hind legs while hissing or growling, then lunge forward to bite.